CiscoDevNet/DNASpaces-PartnerApp-Activation/README.md

     Sample Application for activating Cisco DNASpaces partner application

-    Cisco DNA Spaces uses OAuth 2.0 to facilitate integration with the Partner dashboard to authenticate customers for App activation and uses signed JSON
-Web Token (JWT) authentication to launch the application.
+    Cisco DNA Spaces uses OAuth 2.0 to facilitate integration with the Partner dashboard to authenticate customers for App activation and uses signed JSON Web Token (JWT) authentication to launch the application.

 ## Installation

-	Install Node.js and execute "npm install" command under the root folder.
+	Install Node.js and execute "npm install" command under the project root folder.

 ## Configuration

-Property Update Under Conf folder
+Properties to be updated under the conf folder

 1.customer-clientId.json

-    clientSecret - Update the client secret which is configured in "App Tile Configuration" in partner dashboard section. redirectUri - Update the Redirect URI which is configured in "App Tile Configuration" in partner dashboard section. partnerName - Update the partner tenant name
+    clientSecret - Update the client secret which is configured in "App Tile Configuration" section in partner dashboard. redirectUri - Update the Redirect URI which is configured in "App Tile Configuration" section in partner dashboard. partnerName - Update the partner tenant name

 2.customer.json

-    Update the partner details in this file like partner name, tenantId,email,phone and telemetry.
+    Update the partner details in this file like partner name, tenantId, email, phone and telemetry.

 3.user.json

-    Default user credentails will be available for OAuth authentication.
-Once user signup got completed, those user will be added into this file for further authentivation in partner site.
+    Default user credentails template will be available for OAuth authentication.
+Once a new user signs up, that user's credentails will be added into this file for further authentication in the partner site.

 4.oauth-properties.json